 - Intensive treatment at our residential rehabilitation center offering round the clock support from experienced, non-judgemental consultant psychologists, psychiatrists, therapists, and medical staff

-- Intensive Outpatient Program is recommended for those who have engaged with intensive therapy but still require some support while adjusting back into life outside of the treatment center, allowing the opportunity to discuss the challenges of independent, daily life in a safe space in order to maintain abstinence from cocaine.
+- An intensive Outpatient Program is recommended for those who have engaged with intensive therapy but still require some support while adjusting back to normal life outside of the treatment center, allowing the opportunity to discuss the challenges of independent, daily life in a safe space in order to maintain abstinence from cocaine.

 Cornerstone can offer a whole range of therapeutic modalities, which you can discover here.
 Your treatment program will be designed, taking into consideration your own personal requirements and aspirations, the extent and severity of the cocaine addiction, any past treatment attempts, and whether any co-existing mental health conditions are identified.